-In particular, the new 2014-20 Strategy for Digital Growth defines the key areas in which investments should be made in IT resources, in order to develop 2.0 digital services and boost the active participation of citizens and businesses.
+In particular, the new 2014-20 strategy for digital growth defines the key areas towards which IT resources and equipment should be channeled, in order to develop 2.0 digital services and the active participation of both business and members of the public.

-In line with the principles of Open Government, central and local governments should engage in promoting opportunities for innovation, in relations between institutions and the public, in cultural and operational terms, grounded on the key concepts of accessibility, transparency and interoperability.
+In line with the principles of Open Government, Governments and Central and Local Public Administrations are committed to promoting innovation opportunities in the relations between institutions and the public, in cultural and operational terms, according to the key concepts of accessibility, transparency and interoperability.

 Regarding Public Finances, AlmavivA works closely with the Ministry of Economy and Finance and the National Audit Office for the development of the country's principal financial and public accounting systems and the evolution and management of the Budgeting and Asset Accounting systems, as well as the economic accounting systems for Government, the Directorate of the Treasury and of Central, Regional and Local Government Finance for the National Audit Office.

 In this context, at AlmavivA we have always supported and assisted Government in identifying and determining the best and most suitable tools and instruments for transforming and upgrading ICT systems, consistently with the established deadlines and timeframes and with the applicable regulations, providing both functional and technical assistance.

 In particular, on behalf of the Ministry of Economy and Finance, we have developed a centralized system for managing the payslips of public-sector employees (NoiPA), which, every year, issues about 21,000,000 payslips.
 The Ministry of Universities and Research has awarded AlmavivA the contract for managing the Education IT infrastructure, an acknowledgement of our experience in innovation in this field: the solution is based on a “Private Cloud” architecture, in which a single “global” Server Farm enables users, through a dedicated Self Provisioning portal, to structure and manage the environments based on current needs.